 Architecture and Cities: Verso Student Reading

 Our global present is increasingly defined by the condition of cities.
-From the radical urbanism of Latin America, to the skyscrapers of the global Megacities, our Architecture and Cities books offer the perfect primer to this most vital of subjects.
+From skyrocketing rents and the marginalisation of the city's working class, to the politics of movement and uneven accessibility, our Architecture and Cities books offer the perfect primer to this most vital of subjects.

 In Extreme Cities, Dawson offers an alarming portrait of the future of our cities, describing the efforts of Staten Island, New York, and Shishmareff, Alaska residents to relocate; Holland’s models for defending against the seas; and the development of New York City before and after Hurricane Sandy.
 Our best hope lies not with fortified sea walls, he argues.
 Rather, it lies with urban movements already fighting to remake our cities in a more just and equitable way.

 Forest land, defence land, health service land and above all else local authority land—for farming and school sports, for recreation and housing—has been sold off en masse.
 Why?
 How?
 And with what social, economic and political consequences?
 The New Enclosure provides the first ever study of this profoundly significant phenomenon, situating it as a centrepiece of neoliberalism in Britain and as a successor programme to the original eighteenth-century enclosures.

 Extrastatecraft is the operating system of the modern world: the skyline of Dubai, the subterranean pipes and cables sustaining urban life, free-trade zones, the standardized dimensions of credit cards, and hyper-consumerist shopping malls.
 It is all this and more.
 Infrastructure sets the invisible rules that govern the spaces of our everyday lives, making the city the key site of power and resistance in the twenty-first century.